When to Travel to South Korea: Weather Breakdown by Month & Season

 August

-Where to go in August: With the hot and humid weather of August, you won’t want to spend your entire holiday outside.
-If you must travel to Korea in August, stick to bigger cities like Busan and Seoul.
-At least then, you’ll be to duck in and out of air-conditioned museums, restaurants, and malls to keep your sanity.
-The Ginseng Festival in Geumsan is another interesting option for this sub-optimal travel month.
+With the hot and humid weather of August, I don’t think you’ll want to spend your entire holiday outside.
+If you must travel in August, I’d stick to bigger cities like Busan and Seoul.
+At least then, you’ll be able to duck in and out of air-conditioned museums, restaurants, and malls to keep your sanity.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall